MooersLab/pymolsnips/README.md

 If you are considering switching editors, we recommend Visual Studio Code (VSC).
 You do have to install plugins, but the process of doing so is quite painless.
-Our second tier of text editors include would be Sublime Text, Textmate, and Atom.
+Our second tier of text editors includes would be Sublime Text, Textmate, and Atom.

 You might also consider *Geany*.
 It is very lightweight, very fast, and very easily configurable.
-It is good editor if you care about agility.
+It is a good editor if you care about agility.
 See the following for second opinions on the best Python editor [beginners](https://www.slant.co/topics/18408/~python-ides-or-editors-for-beginners) and for all [users](https://www.slant.co/topics/366/~best-python-ides-or-editors).
 Note that the **thonny** editor that was recommended for beginners is more of a training tool than a productive tool.
 It does not support code snippets, yet.